 Using actual expenses to figure your deduction.
-If you file Schedule C (Form 1040), report the other home expenses that would not be allowable if you did not use your home for business (for example, insurance, maintenance, utilities, and depreciation) on the appropriate lines of your Form 8829.
-If you rent rather than own your home, report the rent you paid on line 18 of Form 8829.
+If you file Schedule C (Form 1040 or 1040-SR), report the other home expenses that would not be allowable if you did not use your home for business (for example, insurance, maintenance, utilities, and depreciation) on the appropriate lines of your Form 8829.
+If you rent rather than own your home, report the rent you paid on line 19 of Form 8829.
 If these expenses exceed the deduction limit, carry the excess over to next year.
 The carryover will be subject to next year's deduction limit.

-If you file Schedule F (Form 1040), include your otherwise nondeductible expenses (insurance, maintenance, utilities, depreciation, etc.) with your total business use of the home expenses on Schedule F (Form 1040), line 32.
+If you file Schedule F (Form 1040 or 1040-SR), include your otherwise nondeductible expenses (insurance, maintenance, utilities, depreciation, etc.) with your total business-use-of-the-home expenses on Schedule F (Form 1040 or 1040-SR), line 32.
 Enter "Business Use of Home" on the dotted line beside the entry.
 If these expenses exceed the deduction limit, carry the excess over to the next year.
 The carryover will be subject to next year's deduction limit.